KeYProject/ProofScriptDebugger/README.md

 # About this Repository

 The latest build as jar file can be downloaded here.
-Plese note that some funtionlities may not work in this jar as it is the build of the development version of PSDBG.
+Please note that some funtionlities may not work in this jar as it is the build of the development version of PSDBG.

+# Usage Notes

+Terms in KPS are enquoted using backticks [`].
+Entering these requires a keyboard layout with the option "no dead keys".
+If this is not possible the terms can be entered by using the shortcut Ctrl+E which adds a pair of backticks to the cursor position.